 The Ironmaster's Mansion Hostel is a historic building located within Pine Grove Furnance State Park that is managed as a Hostel.
 Overnight accomdations for up to 48 people are avaliable.

 McMillan Woods is a youth group campground on Gettysburg National Military Park.
-There is no use fee.
+The campsite is free, but there is a small reservation fee.
 It is open from April through October.
 Scout groups must have tour permits issued from their local council.
 Tent camping only; no recreational vehicles.
 Facilities include water, portable comfort stations, trash receptacles, fire rings, picnic tables, common use area and common use shelter (pavilion).
-No firewood is available, groups must bring their own or purchase it locally.
 No fireworks, air rifles, firearms, or cutting of trees in the park.

 Camp Tuckahoe is the local council camp of the New Birth of Freedom Council.
 It is located approximately 40 minutes North of Gettysburg.
 It has 14 campsites which can accomodate 40 to 50 people each.